Volcanic eruption on Fernandina, Galapagos Islands via twitter

 That Volcano is Going to Blow!

-Not only does the Galapagos Islands offer up close encounters with wildlife, it is also a great adventure for geology buffs.
+Not only does the Galapagos Islands offer up-close encounters with wildlife, but it is also a great adventure for geology buffs.
 As a visitor, you can visit active volcanos.
-Another favorite active is hiking down into sinkholes.
+Another favorite activity is hiking down into sinkholes.
 You can observe different types of lava rocks and formations.
 Experience how subtle changes in the geology of the Galapagos Islands have contributed to the creation of micro-climates.
 See the results of hot lava pouring into the sea.
 Exploring lava tunnels is another visitor favorite.
 The amazing iconic Pinnacle Rock on Bartholomew Island is also an amazing geological site to see.